 General

-Canvasback: Large, flashy diving duck with pale gray body and black breast and tail.
+Canvasback: Large flashy diving duck with pale gray body, black breast and tail.
 Head is red-brown with long, sloping profile and long, dark bill.
-Female has gray breast and brown head.
-Juvenile resembles female; eclipse male resembles breedng male but is duller.
+Female has gray breast, brown head and neck that is most dark on the crown and nape, most pale on chin, throat and eye line; mantle and breast are brown, pale brown-gray flanks, white belly, gray and vermiculated white scapulars, brown rump, vent and tail; primaries brown-gray, wing coverts are darker than male.
+Juvenile resembles female; eclipse male resembles breeding male, but is duller.

 Range and Habitat

 Canvasback: Breeds from Alaska south and east to Nebraska and Minnesota.
-Spends winters in coastal regions and interior west from British Columbia south and east from Massachusetts south to the Gulf coast and in Mississippi Valley.
+Spends winters in coastal regions and interior west from British Columbia south and east from Massachusetts south to the Gulf Coast, across to the Mississippi Valley, and throughout the southern states.
 Nests on marshes; winters on lakes, bays, and estuaries.

 Breeding and Nesting

-Canvasback: Seven to twelve gray olive or green olive eggs are laid in a floating nest made of reeds and grass anchored to stems of marsh plants.
-Incubation ranges from 23 to 29 days and is carried out by the female.
+Canvasback: Seven to twelve gray olive or green olive eggs are laid in a floating nest built by the female.
+The nest is a bulky bowl made of reeds and grass and anchored to the stems of marsh plants, lined with down.
+Incubation is for 23 to 29 days and is carried out by the female.
+The ducklings are able to fend for themselves when they can fly, at about 60 to 70 days.

 Foraging and Feeding